jh3nd3rs0n/jargyle/README.md

           The space separated list of acceptable authentication methods in order of preference (default is NO_AUTHENTICATION_REQUIRED)

       socks5.gssapiNecReferenceImpl=true|false
-          The boolean value to indicate if the exchange of the GSSAPI protection level negotiation must be unprotected according to the NEC reference implementation (default is false)
+          The boolean value to indicate if the exchange of the GSS-API protection level negotiation must be unprotected according to the NEC reference implementation (default is false)

       socks5.gssapiProtectionLevels=SOCKS5_GSSAPI_PROTECTION_LEVEL1[ SOCKS5_GSSAPI_PROTECTION_LEVEL2[...]]
           The space separated list of acceptable protection levels after GSS-API authentication (The first is preferred if the client does not provide a protection level that is acceptable.) (default is REQUIRED_INTEG_AND_CONF REQUIRED_INTEG NONE)